annie-tu/INFO448-HelloAndroid/README.md

 * Extra credit:
     * 1 pt: Figure out how to turn on "Show layout bounds" in Developer options, and take a video of your device with that setting turned on.
 (This is helpful when debugging layout issues in your apps.)
     * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

+**Pointer location** is another feature in developer options that draws a tracer line showing where the screen has been touched.
+At the top of the screen, it shows the X and Y coordinates of its exact location.
+It also shows the velocity of the touch point, pressure, and size.
+I could see myself using this feature to track user movements to improve the accuracy of the placement of interactive features like buttons or sliders.
+It would also help with troubleshooting issues with the application responding to the touch screen.

 When you turn in the homework in Canvas, put in the link to your GitHub repo.